Renaissance literature

 Renaissance literature refers to European literature which was influenced by the intellectual and cultural tendencies associated with the Renaissance.
-The literature of the Renaissance was written within the general movement of the Renaissance, which arose in 14th-century Italy and continued until the 16th century while being diffused into the rest of the western world.
+The literature of the Renaissance was written within the general movement of the Renaissance, which arose in 14th-century Italy and continued until the mid-17th century in England while being diffused into the rest of the western world.
 It is characterized by the adoption of a humanist philosophy and the recovery of the classical Antiquity.
 It benefited from the spread of printing in the latter part of the 15th century.

 Overview

 For the writers of the Renaissance, Greco-Roman inspiration was shown both in the themes of their writing and in the literary forms they used.
 The world was considered from an anthropocentric perspective.
 Platonic ideas were revived and put to the service of Christianity.
 The search for pleasures of the senses and a critical and rational spirit completed the ideological panorama of the period.
 New literary genres such as the essay (Montaigne) and new metrical forms such as the Spenserian stanza made their appearance.

 The impact of the Renaissance varied across the continent; countries that were predominantly Catholic or Protestant experienced the Renaissance differently.
 Areas where the Eastern Orthodox Church was culturally dominant, as well as those areas of Europe under Islamic rule, were more or less outside its influence.
 The period focused on self-actualization and one's ability to accept what is going on in one's life.